samyakjain5559/samyakjain5559-/README.md

 ## 👋 Hi there, I'm Samyak
 ### 🧑🏽 About Me
 My name is Samyak Jain and I love coding.
 I am a 4th-year Computer Engineering student with a GPA of 3.8/4.0 in this current semester.
 I was awarded multiple awards for being among the top 1% of the class, which I am very proud of.
-I’ve worked with multiple project management tools such as MS Project, MS Access, and SharePoint.
+I’ve worked with multiple dev-ops tools such as Bamboo, Jenkins, Git, Docker, Kubernetes, Veracode, SonarQube.
 I am proficient in developing applications using programming languages such as Java, C++, C, react native, SAS,Python,Node.js, Appium, Verilog, ARM assembly language, and Java.
 ### 💻 Current Job Title
 Software Developer at Bank of Montreal
 ### 🧑🏽‍💻 Proficiency